On this page

 4. Production controls and inspection requirements

 The manufacturer must be aware of the standards and requirements of the importing country.
-A specific export procedure must be in place.
+An export control plan (ECP) must be in place to demonstrate that your products meet the requirements of the importing country.

 Manufacturer's declaration

-- All export requests for milk and dairy products must be accompanied by a Manufacturer's declaration completed and signed by an authorized person of the food manufacturing establishment/facility
+- All export requests for milk and dairy products must be accompanied by a Manufacturer's declaration completed and signed by an authorized person of the food manufacturing establishment/facility.

-- The product(s) must be clearly identified on the manufacturer's declaration and match exactly the product(s) that are part of the export shipment
+- The product(s) must be clearly identified on the Manufacturer's declaration and match exactly the product(s) that are part of the export shipment.

-Note: Inspectors will verify that the manufacturer's declaration is completed appropriately and reserve the right to request any other information that they think is necessary for the final certification of the product.
+Note: Inspectors will verify that the Manufacturer's declaration is completed appropriately and reserve the right to request any other information that they think is necessary for the final certification of the product.

 5. Labelling, packaging and marking requirements